tag-designs/software/README.md

 # building with OS X

-Use the "brew" version of QT because it links statically.

-Make sure to add /usr/local/Cellar/qt/5.15.1/bin (or current version) to your path so that the various find_program tools work (esp macdeployqt)
+Make sure to add Qt-version/bin (or current version) to your path so that the various find_program tools work (esp macdeployqt)

+Macdeploy isn't properly automated so [unless you're using static builds of qt, libusb, protobuf]

+macdeployqt path_to/btviz.app
+macdeployqt path_to/qtmonitor.app
+macdeployqt paty_to/tag-test.app

-Building the dmg file
+Then build the dmg file

 cpack -G DragNDrop